AO-StreetArt/CLyman/docs/pages/api.rst

 -  msg\_type – 0 for create, 1 for update, 2 for retrieve, 3 for delete,
    4 for query, 5 to acquire a Device Lock, and 6 to release a Device Lock.
    The message type applies to all objects in the objects array.
+-  operation - An optional field used during updates to specify the type of operation.
+   10 is append, and 11 is remove.
+Remove operations can be used to remove assets from an object.
 -  err\_code - An integer error code for the response, full list of codes can be found in the appendix.
 -  err\_msg - A string error message for the response, will not be present when